opentripplanner/helsinki2025/index.md

 Please register to attend by [filling out this form](https://docs.google.com/forms/d/e/1FAIpQLSdR363ujobEKi5g_cP96r6X4UVhGy2J7pyir5dbX-u9eQCJRg/viewform?usp=dialog) as it helps us to plan the event better.

+<b>Please register before 25th of September (registration will be available still after this deadline but
+you might miss out on some social activity)</b>.

 ## Who will be there?

 Everyone interested in OTP is welcome, and there will be a mix of experts and beginners.
 You can